I recently travelled in an almost empty bus through the hills of Limburg. Some tapes protected the driver

 President Bolsonaro of Brazil, too, would prefer to cancel all corona measures that the governors of the states have introduced, because these measures would make too many small enterprises crash at short notice.

 Recently, a professor of philosophy said on television that most people of a hundred years ago would not even have recognized the corona pandemic as a separate disease, whereas the Spanish flu then harassed the world and made many young people die.
-However, the Spanish flu made most of its victims in its second wave, and a second wave of the corona pandemic may be coming, too.

 While in the Netherlands we are rising slowly but surely from the 'intelligent lockdown' and entering the